 Requirements for the Major in Ecology.
-The Bachelor of Science degree in ecology requires 64 semester hours in biology, earth and environmental sciences, physics, and chemistry with grades of C- or better in ecology, biology, and earth and environmental sciences courses.
-The Bachelor of Science in ecology includes an introductory sequence, ecosystem-level courses and a year of student research.
-In addition, the 64 semester hours include 12 semester hours of elective courses with at least one drawn from each of Category 1 and Category 2.
+The Bachelor of Science degree in ecology requires 56 semester hours in biology, earth and environmental sciences and chemistry with grades of C- or better in ecology, biology, and earth and environmental sciences courses.
+The Bachelor of Science in ecology includes a four-course introductory sequence and a year or more of student research.
+In addition, the 56 semester hours include 24 semester hours of elective courses with at least 12 drawn from each of Category 1 and Category 2.
 In cases where the lecture and laboratory components of courses are listed separately, students in the ecology program must take both lecture and laboratory.

-- 16 Introductory Sequence (16 semester hours) - 4 ECOL:100 Introduction to the Science of Ecology (BIOL:101 Ecology, Evolution and Heredity, EENV:101 Environmental Science, or EENV:103 Earth System History may substitute as an initial course in the introductory sequence) - 4 ECOL:113/EENV:113 Geology and the Environment - 4 ECOL:201 Ecosystems - 4 ECOL:202/BIOL:202 Systematic Biology - 8 Ecosystem-Level Courses (8 semester hours) - 4 BIOL:408-409 Aquatic Ecology - 4 ECOL:380/EENV:380 Wetlands Analysis - 12 Elective Courses (12 semester hours chosen from the following, with at least 4 semester hours taken in each category)
+- 16 Introductory Sequence (16 semester hours) - ECOL-100 Introduction to the Science of Ecology (BIOL-101 Ecology and Evolution, EENV-101 Environmental Science, or EENV-103 Earth System History may substitute as an initial course in the introductory sequence) - 4 ECOL-110 Biogeodiversity - 4 ECOL-201 Community and Ecosystems Ecology - 4 BIOL-220 Biostatistics - Elective Courses (24 semester hours chosen from the following, with at least 12 semester hours taken in Category 1 and 12 semester hours taken in category 2)